The artist with Joe Louis 3

 1. As Ken Burns suggests in his documentary, Unforgivable Blackness, Jack Johnson was never forgiven for being the first black Heavyweight Champion.
 Hostility to Johnson cast a long shadow.

 A generation later, Joe Louis found himself under constant pressure to avoid being associated with Jack Johnson.
+By contrast, Muhammad Ali would consciously adopt Jack Johnson’s defiance.

 2. Jack Johnson won the Heavy Weight title in 1908, in the process, sending American society into convulsions.
 His conviction under the Mann Act in 1913 was of course racially motivated.
 It dogged him for the rest of his days.